xml300/text-sound-encoder/README.md

 You can setup the project by following these steps:

-- Clone the repository to your system
+- Clone the repository to your system using `git clone` or downloading the zip

 - Open to the project folder from your terminal